Chocho74/document-image-enhancer/README.md

 Some further guidance of how to tune those parameters can be found in the corresponding paper, also found in this repository.

+Many thanks to my fellow student Mario Baars, who took care of the documentation and the Cmake scripts.